About Learning Disabilities

-Students should provide a copy of their testing at an Information Meeting or to the EDC receptionist.
-If the EDC advisor makes the determination of eligibility from these results, the student will not need any further LD testing at De Anza College.
+Students should provide a copy of their testing at an Information Meeting or to the Learning Disabilities Support receptionist.
+If the Learning Disabilities Specialist makes the determination of eligibility from these results, the student will not need any further LD testing at De Anza College.

-The EDC can provide an assessment for enrolled De Anza College students who have never been identified or diagnosed in order to establish their eligibility for EDC services and appropriate accommodations for college.
+The Learning Disabilities Support Team can provide an assessment for enrolled De Anza College students who have never been identified or diagnosed in order to establish their eligibility for Learning Disabilities Support and appropriate accommodations for college.

 What is the process to be tested for a learning disability?

 Learning disability assessment can help assure that a student has the best chance to utilize learning strengths and to receive the necessary assistance in areas of weakness.
-Learning disability assessment is done through class enrollment.
-Since spaces are limited each quarter, it is important to follow the steps below as soon as a studentt has decided to seek assistance.
+Learning disability assessment is scheduled on a case-by-case basis.

 - At the Information Meeting, students interested in having an assessment will fill out a request.

-- The EDC receptionist will call and schedule an Intake Appointment with an EDC Advisor who is a Learning Disability Specialist.
+- Kim Fukuyama will call and schedule an intake appointment with a Learning Disability Specialist.

 - The appointment will be made as soon as possible, based on appointment availability, and confirmation of the student's current enrollment at De Anza College.

-- At the Intake Appointment, the Advisor will discuss the student's individual situation and may recommend an assessment.
-If so, in order to receive an LD evaluation, the student will enroll for a 1/2 unit class, Guidance 100,
+- At the intake appointment, the LD Specialist will discuss the student's individual situation and may recommend an assessment.
+If so, in order to receive a LD evaluation, a series of assessment appointments will be scheduled.

-- After the Intake Appointment, 6 individual appointments are generally required to complete testing.
+- After the intake appointment, six individual appointments are generally required to complete testing.

-- When finished, the student and the EDC advisor will meet to discuss the assessment findings and what they mean.
+- When finished, the student and their Learning Disabilities Specialist will meet to discuss the assessment findings and what they mean.
 Each student receives a written summary.

-- The EDC advisor will make recommendations based on the student's particular learning needs.
-These may include accommodations and program services for students whose testing makes them eligible for EDC and/or referral to other college services for help, as appropriate.
+- The Learning Disabilities Specialist will make recommendations based on the student's particular learning needs.
+These may include accommodations and program services for students whose testing makes them eligible for Learning Disabilities Support and/or referral to other college services for help, as appropriate.